 Save your leftovers from every project.
 You might be surprised how quickly you can accumulate a group of scraps.

 Join a quilting fabric or quilt block exchange.
 You'll send out multiples of one or more fabrics or blocks, and receive the same number you submitted.
 Your package will probably include items you might not have thought to purchase yourself.
-Explore our Quilting Forum for fabric and quilt block exchanges.
+Explore a quilting forum for fabric and quilt block exchanges.

 Patterns for Scrap Quilts

-One-patch quilts are favorite scrap quilting choices -- quilts made by repeating a single shape across their surfaces, such as hexagons and diamonds.
-My easy Sixteen Patch quilt block pattern is a perfect starting point.
+One-patch quilts are favorite scrap quilting choices—quilts made by repeating a single shape across their surfaces, such as hexagons and diamonds.
+An easy block pattern is a perfect starting point.

 Don't Worry About Finishing a Scrap Quilt in a Short Time